Nursing at CHKD

 - Computer training (hospital information systems)

-- Life support training, including CPR, pre-arrest Decisions course, Pediatric Advanced Life Support, and Neonatal Resuscitation Program
+- Life support training, including CPR, pre-arrest decisions course, PALS (pediatric advanced life support), and NRP (neonatal resuscitation program)

-Once orientation is complete, each new nurse is assigned a mentor for a period of one year to provide further support and role modeling.
-Both preceptors and mentors are hand-picked, specially trained staff nurses.
+Once orientation is complete, each unit is encourages their staff to mentor and to provide further support and role modeling.